Savory Zucchini pancakes

 Zucchini zucchini everywhere….my garden runneth over dear friends!
 Not that I am complaining…..we love Zucchini in our family.
 Such a great vegetable to have.
 Though you can get zucchini pretty much all year round in the grocery stores (from green house or cold storage stores or imported from warmer parts of the world…who knows??), but there is something different and very satisfying about produce that is in-season and fresh.
 The colors, the texture, and above all the flavors are hard to beat.

 This is our second year growing zucchini and we cannot be more in love with it.
 There are so many ways to enjoy zucchini when it is in season.
 When you grow it in your garden, there are many different growth stages of zucchini that you get to see and taste, some of which you might never see in a supermarket or not at least in a regular neighborhood grocery stores.
 You might see them may be in some good farmer’s markets or fancy-schmancy gourmet food stores.
 On such stage is the really small and tender baby zucchini.
 It is very crunchy and almost sweet – think about a cucumber – just more crunchy and flavorful.
 The baby zucchini, as we like to call it is great to be eaten raw with hummus, babaganoush, or ranch.
 Zucchini flowers can be batter fried, sprinkled with a little sea salt and enjoyed with a dip.
 In addition, there are many many ways to enjoy the full-grown zucchini.
-I like to use zucchini a lot in pastas, make masala zucchini stir fry for a side dish to go with dinner, shred it and put it in your egg scrambles or omelets, in zucchini bread or muffins, or in form of these savory zucchini pancakes.
+I like to use zucchini a lot in pastas, make masala zucchini stir fry for a side dish to go with dinner, shred it and put it in your egg scrambles or omelets, in zucchini bread or muffins (these chocolate chip zucchini muffins are to die for!), or in form of these savory zucchini pancakes.

 These pancakes are a perfect for breakfast – light, flavorful and above all – nutritious.
 Therefore, what you do when life hands you a lot of zucchini – make savory zucchini pancakes!